Kim (1950 film): Plot

 Kim, an orphan boy in 1885 India during the British Raj, occasionally works for his friend Mahbub Ali, a roguish horse trader who is also a secret agent for the British.
-Mahbub Ali becomes aware of a Russian-backed plot to instigate a rebellion.
+Mahbub Ali becomes aware of a Russian-backed plot to invade India from Afghanistan.

 Meanwhile, Kim encounters an elderly Buddhist lama from Tibet, who is on a quest to find the "River of the Arrow", whose waters will cleanse him spiritually.
 Mahbub Ali has the young boy become the kindly priest's "chela" or disciple so that he can deliver a message to Colonel Creighton, Mahbub Ali's superior.
 On the journey along the Grand Trunk Road, the two travelers grow to love each other.

 One day, British soldiers set up camp.
-Kim notices that their regimental flag depicts a red bull on a green field, which matches a prophecy left him by his now-deceased father, so he sneaks into the encampment and is accosted by a sentry.
-During a scuffle, his captors discover documents Kim possesses which show that he is actually the son of Kimball O'Hara, an Irish soldier who had served in the regiment.
+Kim notices that their regimental flag depicts a red bull on a green field, which matches a prophecy left him by his now-deceased father, so he sneaks into the encampment.
+He is taken for a thief by a sentry.
+During the ensuing scuffle, his captors discover documents Kim possesses which show that he is actually the son of Kimball O'Hara, an Irish soldier who had served in the regiment.
 The lama decides that Kim should live among his own kind to be educated (despite the boy's resistance) and pays for his tuition at the finest boarding school in India.
 The boy chafes at the school's many restrictions, but eventually settles down.

 Mahbub Ali convinces Colonel Creighton that the boy has the potential to become a wonderful spy; to that end, Kim receives extra training from the shopkeeper Lurgan during the first part of his summer vacation.

 While traveling in disguise, Kim overhears a plot to assassinate Mahbub Ali and warns him, saving his life.
-He is then reunited with his lama and sent to help Hurree Chunder keep an eye on two Russian spies posing as surveyors.
-When he finds Chunder murdered, Kim talks the Russians into hiring him as their servant.
-He is eventually unmasked and the lama is beaten up.
-When news of Chunder's death reaches the British, Mahbub Ali is sent to take his place.
-He rescues Kim and takes charge of the interlopers' papers, but when a Russian expeditionary force approaches, the spies attempt to overpower him and he is forced to kill them; then he and Kim start a rockslide which buries the Russian force.
-In the end, the injured lama has a vision of his river, stumbles to it, and dies, contented.
-Kim and Mahbub Ali ride off together.
+He is then reunited with his lama and sent to notify Hurree Chunder to keep an eye on two Russian spies posing as surveyors.
+When he finds Chunder murdered, he takes on the mission himself without informing anyone.
+When news of Chunder's death reaches the British, Colonel Creighton sends Mahbub Ali to take Chunder's place.
+Kim talks the Russians into hiring him as their servant.
+An emissary meets with the Russians.
+The newcomer becomes suspicious of Kim and forces him onto a narrow ledge on a cliff to try to get the truth from him.
+The Russians beat the lama.
+Mahbub Ali tosses the emissary off the cliff, rescues Kim and takes the interlopers at gunpoint.
+When a small Russian force approaches, the spies attempt to overpower him, forcing him to kill them.
+Then he and Kim start a rockslide which buries the approaching Russians.
+Afterward, the injured lama has a vision of his river, stumbles to it, and dies, contented.